Rapper Fetty Wap sentenced to 6 years in prison

 The rapper was recognized as a kilogram-level redistributor for the trafficking organization, according to prosecutors.

-Maxwell has had other brushes with the law, including a 2019 arrest in Las Vegas for allegedly assaulting three employees at a hotel casino.
-He was previously arrested in November 2017 and charged with DUI after police say he was drag racing on a New York City highway.
+Maxwell has had other brushes with the law, including a 2019 arrest in Las Vegas for assaulting three employees at a hotel casino.
+He was previously arrested in Nov.
+2017 and charged with DUI after police said he was drag racing on a New York City highway.

-Maxwell experienced personal tragedy in October 2020 when his younger brother, 26-year-old Twyshon Depew, was shot and killed in their hometown of Paterson, New Jersey.
+Maxwell also experienced personal tragedy in Oct.
+2020 when his younger brother, 26-year-old Twyshon Depew, was shot and killed in their hometown of Paterson, New Jersey.
 Then, in June 2021, Maxwell’s 4-year-old daughter, Lauren, died.

 The Associated Press contributed to this report.